sheaffej/sheaffej.github.io/r2b2/initial-design/arming-the-robot.md

 And as I thought about how to evolve the B2 robot into the R2B2 robot, I identified two main things I would have to learn and build:

-1) A computer vision object detection capability to detect the cat toys and localize them within the world frame
+- A computer vision object detection capability to detect cat toys and localize them within the world frame
-2) An arm and related control software to pick up the cat toys, and hold them until they can be dropped at the target location
+- An arm and related control software to pick up the cat toys, and hold them until they can be dropped at the target location

-I decided to tackle the arm part first since the computer vision object detection part seemed more intimidating (later, I would learn it's actually the opposite).
+I decided to tackle the arm part first since the computer vision object detection part seemed more intimidating.
+Later, I would learn it's actually the opposite.

 I spent some time finding robotic arm parts that I could obtain through buying or building.
 Many robot arms are availble for purchase, but most of them either are very expensive, or part of some toy and not really suitable for a working robot.
 Ultimately I found a 3D model I was able to 3D print.
 I purchased some servors and started playing around with ROS's MoveIt Motion Planning Framework.